Core Architecture

 Firewall

-Firewall must be not blocking following communication channels:
+The Firewall must not block the following outbound communication channels:

 -